vccolombo/vccolombo.github.io/_projects/03weathernow.md

 WeatherNow is a website to get information about the current weather in a given location.
 Search any location in the world and see how is the climate there right now.

 This project was made as part of [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/).
-It was a learning project focused on fetching data from a public API and presenting it using Nodejs.
+It was a learning project focused on fetching data from a public API and presenting it using Node.js.
 It was my first experience with the [Express framework](https://expressjs.com/), which I'm still using in my new projects.

 Even though the objective was not to learn HTML or CSS, this project challenged me to set-up a usable frontend interface, a skill that I had almost no knowledge at the time.